thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

 ### The Proposed Authentication Mechanism

-The solution which has been proposed to be implemented by the Enhance Authentication team has several elements, as follows:
+The proposed solution to be implemented by the Enhance Authentication team has several elements, as follows:

-- An extension of the current OnTrack API, adding code which will facilitate user management functionalities
+- An extension of the current OnTrack API, adding functionality to facilitate user management
-- In line with this API extension, the addition of a feature to allow user passwords to be changed, either by the user themselves or through sending a request to the admin to authorise the password change.
-It is important that, as part of this feature, the admin is able to manipulate the password (i.e. send the request for a password change) but not allow to see the plaintext password at any time during this process, both before and after the password change
+- Password management features, for users and admin manipulation.
+Users can either send a request to the admin to authorise the password or do so themselves.
+It is important that, as part of this feature, the admin is able to manipulate the password (i.e. send the request for a password change).
+The password is never transferred in plaintext at any time during this process.
-- The addition of a Devise LDAP server option which handles the authentication processes for OnTrack, allowing the authentication to be performed fully “in-house” rather than outsourced to other authentication mechanisms
+- A Devise LDAP server option which handles the authentication processes for OnTrack, allowing the authentication to be performed fully “in-house” rather than outsourced to other authentication mechanisms

 ### Advancements of the Previous Authentication Mechanisms and how it Addresses Issues of the Old Method